 These are just a few of the strategies that Mr. Weeden may consider in your case – there are many others.

-Contact Jeff Weeden Now to Give Yourself the Best Chance at Beating Your Colorado DUI Charges
+Contact Jeff Weeden Now to Give Yourself the Best Chance at Beating Your Denver DUI Charges

 The bottom line is that you cannot allow yourself to be intimidated into not fighting back.
 Oftentimes, a skilled criminal defense attorney like Jeff Weeden is able to come up with arguments that reduce charges and penalties.
 In a number of cases, he has even been able to get charges completely dropped or dismissed.